top of page

 You can find more information on walking equipment and what the science says here:

-This is a fantastic free workshop from Canine Principles on loose lead walking:
+For help with training, this is a fantastic free workshop from Canine Principles on loose lead walking:

 For those who are not convinced of the need to protect the neck, I've linked a post which details the biomechanics of the slip lead, written by Celia Cohen, MCSP, MSc vet Phys, Chartered Veterinary Physiotherapist ACPAT(A).

-Please do have a read.
+Please do have a read:

 If you have found this useful, why not subscribe to receive my future blog posts?
 Don’t forget to check your junk mail folder, just in case!
 You can also find my blogs, along with other science-based, dog-centred posts and articles over on my Facebook page: Trailie Paws For Thought | Facebook